Selenium is an umbrella project for a range of tools and libraries

 you are using the latest version.

-Using Visual Studio Code (vscode) and C#
+Further items of note for using Visual Studio Code (vscode) and C#

 Install the compatible .NET SDK as per the section above.